maobowen/PixelPlusPlus/README.md

 To test on our test script instead of your own input, follow the following procedure:

-1. Produce the top level executable with the following command:

-		make

-2. Run bash test script with the following command:
+1. Run bash test script with the following command:

 		./testall.sh